enjector/ai-context-book-builder/README.md

 This will generate `_book.md` and `_book.pdf` (or your configured name).

 **Upload the resulting Markdown file (or PDF) to new chats to restore context instantly**

+Also, you should create a [NotebookLM](https://notebooklm.google.com/) discussion and debate